Visualize, measure, and analyze transitions and states over time

 You can expand fixed-point and integer signals and view individual bits.
 The Display Least Significant bit first option enables you to reverse the order of the displayed bits.

-If you stream bus signals to the Logic Analyzer, you can display the names of the signals inside the bus using the Display bus element names option.
+If you stream logged bus signals to the Logic Analyzer, you can display the names of the signals inside the bus using the Display bus element names option.
 To show bus element names:

-Add the bus signal for streaming.
+Add the bus signal for logging.

 In the Logic Analyzer settings, select the Display bus element names check box.